mateusjunges/laravel-docker/README.md

 # Laravel Docker Image
 This image is used to test [`mateusjunges/laravel-kafka` package](https://github.com/mateusjunges/laravel-kafka).

+> [!NOTE]
+> Archiving this as I moved laravel kafka test suite to a simpler github CI setup and dropped integration tests.

 ## Build
 To build this image, you can use this command: